t2trg/2015-ietf94/t2trg-charter.md

 - Management and Operation of networks involving constrained nodes
 - Security and Lifecycle aspects in constrained nodes
-- REST and Pubsub: Exploring the state-event duality
+- REST and pub/sub: Exploring the state-event duality

 ## Milestones

+(Not part of the permanent charter)

 Initially, T2TRG will work on the following work items:

 * Documents
-    * Guidance for designing REST-based IoT applications ("cookbook")
+    * Guidance for Designing REST-based IoT Applications ("Cookbook")
-    * Security considerations for the IoT
+    * Security Considerations for the IoT
     * A Survey of Security Bootstrapping Approaches
 * Activities
     * Preparing and running "plugRESTs" (with support from the